-This elderflower cordial is such a refreshing drink, all naturally made, with no boiling involved, no citric acid added and it can be made fizzy by allowing it to naturally ferment.
-You can have it totally nonalcoholic or add some prosecco, gin or vodka to get the party started but then, it will no longer be cordial.
+This elderflower cordial is such a refreshing drink, all naturally made, with no boiling involved, and no citric acid added and it can be made fizzy by allowing it to naturally ferment.
+You can have it totally nonalcoholic or add some prosecco, gin, or vodka to get the party started but then, it will no longer be cordial.
 Haha!

 - How to make elderflower cordial?

 - What is a cordial drink?

 - How and when to get the elderflower?

 - Serving Suggestions

 In Romania, this is a traditional mid-spring drink known as 'socată'.
 I've recently learned that Japan has adopted this naturally fermented Romanian beverage and it is sold in cans (Fanta Socata).